Concordium/concordium-base/smart-contracts/docs/src/general/contract-instances.rst

 - **Accept** Do nothing, always succeeds.
-- **Simple transfer** Send some amount of GTU from the balance of the instance to some account.
+- **Simple transfer** Send some amount of GTU from the balance of the instance to the specified account.
-- **Send** Invoke ``receive``-function of a smart contract instance.
+- **Send** Invoke ``receive``-function of the specified smart contract instance, and optioanlly transfer some GTU from the balance of the instance, to the receiving instance.

 If the actions fail to execute, the ``receive``-function is reverted, leaving the state and the balance of the instance unchanged.
-Only visible artifact is the transaction triggering ``receive``-function resulting in a rejection.
+In such a case the only visible artifacts are the transaction triggering ``receive``-function resulting in a rejection, and payment for the execution.

 Action descriptions can be combined to describe a sequence of actions to be executed and have the second action to be executed depending on the first action.

-- **And** Try the second action if the first succeeds, otherwise fail.
+- **And** Try the second action **if** the first succeeds, otherwise fail.
-- **Or** Try the second action *only* if the first action fails.
+- **Or** Try the second action **only if** the first action fails.

 These combinators allow the action description to form a decision tree, where the leafs are the actions and the nodes are combinators.